22 Fall Activities in Chicago: Fall Colors, Food & Attractions

 Check Out the City’s Skyline at Night

-As gorgeous and breathtaking as the city can be during the day, one of the best activities in Chicago in the fall is riding downtown at night when sunset occurs a little earlier than in summer.
+As gorgeous and breathtaking as the city can be during the day, one of the best activities in the fall is riding downtown at night when sunset occurs a little earlier than in summer.

 Bundle up and climb aboard the Big Bus Open-Top Panoramic Night Tour.